ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 In this post we have summarized resources and best practice for wrapping non R tools in R.
 MORE SUMMARIZING.

+In [rOpenSci Software Peer-Review](/software-review/), at the moment of writing, Scientific Software Wrappers is a category [in scope](https://devguide.ropensci.org/policies.html#package-categories).

+>  Packages that wrap non-R utility programs used for scientific research.
+These programs must be specific to research fields, not general computing utilities.
+Wrappers must be non-trivial, in that there must be significant added value above simple system() call or bindings, whether in parsing inputs and outputs, data handling, etc. Improved installation process, or extension of compatibility to more platforms, may constitute added value if installation is complex.
+This does not include wrappers of other R packages or C/C++ libraries that can be included in R packages.
+We strongly encourage wrapping open-source and open-licensed utilities - exceptions will be evaluated case-by-case, considering whether open-source options exist.
 Have _you_ ever wrapped non R tools in R?
 Feel free to share in the comments below.